dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 3.2.7 `CommitStyle` Enum
-Enum string values you can use in the `ContextMenuView.previewConfig` prop's [￼`PreviewConfig.preferredCommitStyle`￼](#333-previewconfig-object) property.
-This enum corresponds to the`UIContextMenuInteractionCommitStyle` enum, check the [apple docs](https://developer.apple.com/documentation/uikit/uicontextmenuinteractioncommitstyle) for more info.
+Enum string values you can use in a [￼`PreviewConfig`￼](#333-previewconfig-object) object (i.e. in the `PreviewConfig.preferredCommitStyle` property).
+* This enum corresponds to the Swift/Obj-C `UIContextMenuInteractionCommitStyle` enum, check the [apple docs](https://developer.apple.com/documentation/uikit/uicontextmenuinteractioncommitstyle) for more info.
 * This enum is used to configure `animator.preferredCommitStyle` in this [function](https://developer.apple.com/documentation/uikit/uicontextmenuinteractiondelegate/3375807-contextmenuinteraction) in the [`UIContextMenuInteractionDelegate`](https://developer.apple.com/documentation/uikit/uicontextmenuinteractiondelegate).
 * Import the enum like this: `import { CommitStyle } from "react-native-ios-context-menu";`
 * And use it  like this: `{preferredCommitStyle: CommitStyle.pop}`